syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-list.md

 //Adds paragraph to the textbox

-paragraph = textBoxShape.TextBody.AddParagraph("These subcomponents are shipped to the Bothell location for final product assembly");
+paragraph = textBoxShape.TextBody.AddParagraph("These subcomponents are shipped to another location for final product assembly");

 //Sets the list type as Numbered list